Registration and coffee

 - What are the long-term implications of the government stimulus that flooded the market during COVID-19?

-- Will a downturn and higher numbers of default cases lead to a reduction in creditor-on-creditor violence?
+- Will a downturn and higher numbers of default cases lead to a reduction in creditor-on-creditor tension?

-- What are the most common maneuverers engaged by creditors to materially disadvantage other lenders?
-Up-tier exchanges or covenant-stripping?
+- What are the most common maneuverers used by creditors to materially disadvantage other lenders?
+Uptier exchanges or covenant-stripping?

 - How do lender-on-lender violence strategies impact valuations, particularly in litigated cases?

-Case study: The landscape of cryptocurrency during the ‘cryptopocalypse’
+Case studies: The landscape of cryptocurrency during the ‘cryptopocalypse’

-Victim of the US digital asset slump, Voyager, filed for bankruptcy protection under Chapter 11.
-Three Arrows Capital, a crypto-focused investment firm, also filed its Chapter 15 and corresponding restructuring.
-Other notable cases include Celsius and 3AC.
+The US digital asset slump has claimed many crypto bankruptcy victims including crypto broker Voyager Digital, crypto-based finance platform Celsius Network and Three Arrows Capital, a crypto-focused investment firm.
 Investors are referring to the impact of the financial crisis on the crypto space as ‘crypto winter’ and experts predict that this could be the beginning of a series of bankruptcies of major cryptocurrency companies.
 This session will review:

-- Should customers’ digital assets be considered property of the bankruptcy estate in crypto cases?
+- Should customers’ digital assets be considered property of the bankruptcy estate?

-- Who are the buyside candidates in the sale of Voyager?
+- Who are the buyside candidates in the sales of crypto assets?

-- Which other firms could fall victim to the digital asset downturn?
+- Which other companies could fall victim to the digital asset downturn?